alexk99/the_router/bras/pppoe_bras_howto_eng.md

 instruction and install DPDK and TheRouter on a x86-64 server running Gentoo Linux or Ubuntu.
 A server should be using at least Intel core family processors or similar.

+To download pppoe enabled build use the link on main page in the section PPPoE.

 # 3. Test network scheme